Who Is Welcome to Dine?

 .

 A female Tiger Swallowtail butterfly feeds on Lantana.
+Females have blue markings on their wings while males do not.

 .

-Recently, I read that environmental psychologists from a number of universities have determined that quietly listening to birds singing is more relaxing than most medications people take to cope with the stresses and disappointments of modern life.
+I read, recently, that environmental psychologists from a number of universities have determined that quietly listening to birds singing is more relaxing than most medications people take to cope with the stresses and disappointments of modern life.
 I would add watching butterflies feed, and listening for hummers, as simple pleasures that bring us great happiness and contentment.
 We know that spending time outside in woods, gardens and parks does wonders for our mood and our creativity.

 Happiness and contentment often follow when we open our hearts to generously provide for others beyond ourselves.
 I would suggest that planting a wildlife garden is a good antidote to the stresses and sorrows of life.